 A. Duty to Report.
-All EVMS faculty and staff have a duty to report misconduct to the EVMS Office of Compliance pursuant to the EVMS Code of Conduct.
+All EVMS faculty and staff have a duty to report misconduct to the EVMS Institutional Compliance Office pursuant to the EVMS Code of Conduct.
 In addition, Responsible Employees (any member of one of the following departments: EVMS Police and Public Safety, Student Affairs, Human Resources, Legal and Compliance, Student Housing) must immediately report all relevant facts regarding reports of sex discrimination/sexual misconduct to a Title IX Coordinator.
 As such, requests to discuss sex discrimination and/or sexual misconduct with faculty or staff “off the record” cannot be honored.
 If you desire to speak with someone on a confidential basis, please see Section D, Confidential Resources below.

 C. Confidentiality and Threats to the EVMS Campus.
-There are times when the circumstances of a report or complaint reveal a potential or continuing threat to the EVMS campus, its employees, students, or visitors.
+There are times when the circumstances of a report or grievance reveal a potential or continuing threat to the EVMS campus, its employees, students, or visitors.
 This threat may override any request for confidentiality and the Institutional Title IX Coordinator shall notify the EVMS Safety Management and Response Team (SMART), which will evaluate the circumstances and any request for confidentiality/anonymity.
 SMART will make a determination regarding actions required for campus safety.
-The reporter/complainant shall be notified by a Title IX Coordinator as soon as possible that confidentiality/anonymity could not be maintained, what disclosures and to whom will be necessary or were made.
+The reporter shall be notified by a Title IX Coordinator as soon as possible that confidentiality/anonymity could not be maintained, what disclosures and to whom will be necessary or were made.
 In addition, most allegations of sexual violence against students that are reported to the Institutional Title IX Coordinator will require review by the Sexual Violence Review Committee and potential disclosure to law enforcement and the Commonwealth’s Attorney, as outlined here.

-Please remember that talking about sexual assault or sexual misconduct with a confidential resource is not the same as making a report/complaint to EVMS.
-If you utilize a confidential resource, EVMS will not be notified about the incident, nor will it be able to conduct an investigation into the incident or pursue disciplinary action against the perpetrator.
-If you first choose to talk with a confidential resource you can always decide to make a report/complaint to EVMS (or law enforcement) at a later time.
+Please remember that talking about sexual assault or sexual misconduct with a confidential resource is not the same as making a report/grievance to EVMS.
+If you utilize a confidential resource, EVMS will not be notified of the incident, nor will it be able to conduct an investigation into the incident or pursue disciplinary action against the perpetrator.
+If you first choose to talk with a confidential resource you can always decide to make a report/grievance to EVMS (or law enforcement) at a later time.
 In addition, you can always use the EVMS anonymous Compliance and Ethics Hotline (1-800-461-9330) to make an anonymous report.
-This hotline is manned by a third party vendor and you can provide as much, or as little, information about yourself as you desire.
+This hotline is staffed by a third party vendor and you can provide as much, or as little, information about yourself as you desire.
 While EVMS' response to an anonymous report may be limited, EVMS will still investigate every allegation to the fullest extent possible and take immediate and appropriate action to correct sex discrimination and/or sexual misconduct in any of its programs or activities.